Jan 25, 2012

 Because of Jesus God will provide everything you need.

 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
 Hebrews 4:16

 Unemployment is not sin.
 But all of us, employed and unemployed, have sinned.
-And yet, because of Jesus’ death, we can all turn to God by faith, and He will give us everything we need.
+But the good news is that because Jesus died to pay for our sin, if we will turn to Jesus Christ and trust Him, He will give us everything we need.

-And I mean everything — stronger faith, encouragement, wisdom, steadfastness, money, a job — everything we need.
+And I mean everything — complete forgiveness, stronger faith, wisdom, endurance, money, a job — everything we need.

 God will deliver you from problems you caused yourself

 You can do everything right and still get laid off.
 But what if you caused your unemployment?
 What if you didn’t work hard, were caught lying, or made mistakes?
 Look at God’s promise in Psalm 50:15 –

 Call upon me in the day of trouble; I will deliver you, and you shall glorify me.

 If you genuinely confess any wrongdoing, humble yourself before Jesus Christ, and call upon Him, He will deliver you.
 There may be consequences from what you’ve done.
 But God won’t turn from us because of sin or mistakes.

 Remember how Abraham’s lie caused his wife Sarah to be taken into Pharaoh’s harem?
 God had mercy on them and delivered Sarah.
 He will also deliver you.